 Finally, if you do decide to check this out, PLEASE let me know what you think!
 I am looking for feedback on the layout, the general aesthetics (it’s purely functional right now, and looks it), the clarity of how it works, literally everything about it.
 This is my first time ever doing something like this, so I have no idea if the way it’s being presented makes sense to a user who has little or no idea about the Genome Project.
 Please also try to break it — enter stuff that doesn’t make sense, try to advance the program by not entering certain data, try to enter contradictory data — do anything you can think of to exploit any inconsistencies it may have.
 I’ve compensated for everything I can think of, but I likely haven’t thought of everything.

-And a HUGE thank you to anyone who does decide to look at this, as I’ve put a lot of sweat and effort into this (mostly in my free time at work, I admit, but still).
+And a HUGE thank you to anyone who does decide to look at this, as I’ve put a lot of sweat and effort into this.
 I really appreciate your interest, and please look forward to future updates with expanded functionality and more features.
 Feel free to hold me accountable to that!